Magnus-KF/clauding/slides.md

       parameters to read specific portions of the file, or use the GrepTool to search for specific content.
 ```

 slides.md is currently 1600 lines long.
-But managed to get around it in one example
+But can parse specific parts.\
+For example the final slide was added to line 1800

 `Can you make the events more readable on hover`